Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 ### 🛠️ Detailed logs for final recovery claim with `pallet_nfc_recovery`

-This log trace corresponds to the **finalization of an account recovery**, triggered by an NFC tag that has already been vouched for and contributed toward the recovery threshold.
+This log trace corresponds to the **finalization of an account recovery**,

 Once the recovery threshold is satisfied (e.g., via previous `vouch` operations), this `claim_recovery_with_nfc` call finalizes the process.
 It:

-- Validates the NFC identity one last time.
 - Confirms the root account is still authorized.
 - Transfers recovery control back to the lost account.
-- Cleans up all recovery-related metadata (NFC tag, CID, mappings, etc.).
+- Cleans up all recovery-related metadata (NFC tag, CID for VCA token, mappings, etc.).

 Expected logs:
 ```bash